microsoft/playwright/docs/src/test-api/class-testproject.md

 export default config;
 ```

+## property: TestProject.attachmentConfig
+- type: <[Object]>
+  - `useNameAsPrefix` <[boolean]>: Whether to use the attachment name as prefix for the attachment filename, defaults to false.
+  - `useOriginalFilenameAsPrefix` <[boolean]>: Whether to use original filename as saved filename prefix, defaults to false.
+  - `saveBodyAsFile` <[boolean]>: Whether to save body as file.
+This is useful for reporters such as junit, defaults to false.

+Configuration for the [`method: TestInfo.attach`] behaviour.
+Use [`property: TestConfig.attachmentConfig`] to change this option for all projects.

+By default, attachments are saved to the test result directory with hashed filename. `useNameAsPrefix` and `useOriginalFilenameAsPrefix` control whether to append the attachment name or the original filename to the filename.

+If `useNameAsPrefix` is true, the filename will be `${attach name}-${hashed path}.${extension}`.
+If `useOriginalFilenameAsPrefix` is true, the filename will be `${original filename}-${hashed path}.${extension}`.

+If `saveBodyAsFile` is set to true, the attachment body will be saved to a file.
+This is useful for reporters such as junit, and if you need to upload all attachments to another service.
+Be noted that if you have this enabled, the reporter will no longer report the body, but the saved path instead.

 ## property: TestProject.expect
 - type: <[Object]>
   - `timeout` <[int]> Default timeout for async expect matchers in milliseconds, defaults to 5000ms.